OSGeo/gdal/docker/README.md

 ## Troubleshooting

-If getting a ``<jemalloc>: arena 0 background thread creation failed (1)`` error message when running the osgeo/gdal[:ubuntu-full-XXXX] images on a Linux host with an old distributions (RHEL/CentOS 7), adding `--privileged` to the docker run command line should help (see https://github.com/OSGeo/gdal/issues/6331)
+If you are getting a ``<jemalloc>: arena 0 background thread creation failed (1)`` error message when running the osgeo/gdal[:ubuntu-full-XXXX] images on a Linux host with an old distribution (RHEL/CentOS 7), adding `--privileged` to the docker run command line should help (see https://github.com/OSGeo/gdal/issues/6331)

 # Images of releases